inesfrodrigues/Convolutional-Transformer/README.md

-# Dynamic Modeling of 3-Dimensional Marine Fields: Unleasing the Power of Convolutional Transfomers for Advanced Environmental Analysis
+# Dynamic Modeling of 3-Dimensional Marine Fields: Unleashing the Power of Convolutional Transfomers for Advanced Environmental Analysis

 ## Overview